Passport

 - Norwegian passport (copy of ID page)

-- valid Canadian Permanent Resident (PR) card / work visa in Canada / 'Search for Citizenship Records' form from Citizenship and Immigration Canada / Canadian passport and retention of citizenship or documentation of when you received Canadian citizenship
+- Valid Canadian Permanent Resident (PR) card / work visa in Canada / 'Search for Citizenship Records' form from Citizenship and Immigration Canada / Canadian passport and retention of citizenship or documentation of when you received Canadian citizenship

 Please note: if you have previously lost your Norwegian citizenship because you became a Canadian citizen you must apply to get your Norwegian citizenship back before you can apply for a Norwegian passport.
 More information can be found on UDI's website.